Get Your Advice From An Expert Advice

 Catching this fish so many times in the same spot shows me that proper handling and releasing of a trout works.

 It also shows me that a big trout like this is territorial and it’s predictable and will eat many different baits if I or you present them well.

 Because I have caught multiple big trout, some up to 26 inches in the exact same spot it also shows me that big fish can co-exist together in such small areas as this.

-When you are just learning how to fish for trout or even if you have been fishing for trout for many years you wouldn’t likely get to know this kind of stuff because you are not on the water 7 days a week like river guides would be.
-I’m going to share that information and teach you how to fish for trout better.
+When you are just learning how to fish for trout, or even if you have been fishing for trout for many years you wouldn’t likely get to know this kind of stuff because you are not on the water seven days a week like river guides would be.

 These tips below will be valuable to anyone learning how to fish for trout and even to more experienced trout anglers.